BCDA-APS/silx-mda/README.rst

 License
 -------

-The source code of *silx* is licensed under the MIT license.
+This test repository is based on the original *silx* project, which is licensed under the MIT license.
 See the `LICENSE <https://github.com/silx-kit/silx/blob/main/LICENSE>`_ and `copyright <https://github.com/silx-kit/silx/blob/main/copyright>`_ files for details.

+The MDA integration code in this repository is also provided under the MIT license.

 Citation
 --------